Top Pick: Waterpik VFC-133T Rainfall Shower Head | $23 | Amazon

 I’m not a renter anymore, but in the years since college, I’ve found countless ways to improve a living space—any living space—with inexpensive, temporary upgrades.
 That means whether you own your home or live in an apartment with no permanent changes allowed, you can take advantage.
 (I’m talking practical upgrades, too—not just cute wallpaper stickers and fake plants, although those things are great too.)
 And thanks to a certain global quarantine, you might as well make your apartment as pleasant to live in as possible.

-Ah, the purchase that started it all.
-I wasn’t nearly as DIY-inclined at 22 as I am now, so once I realized you could replace a shower head by merely unscrewing it, I was off to the races.
-I’m not sure I even needed any tools, though if it’s a tight fit, you might want to use a crescent wrench and a soft cloth (to prevent scratches that reveal your treachery).
-The world is your oyster in terms of hardware—you can get large shower heads, shower heads with flexible necks, and magnetic detachable shower heads (though then you start to get a bit higher in price).
+If it happens to be a tight fit, I recommend trying a crescent wrench with a soft cloth (to prevent scratches to your new showerhead).
+The world is your oyster in terms of hardware—you can get high-pressure showerheads, and hand-held showerheads, and magnetic detachable shower heads (though then you start to get a bit higher in price).
 Browse around Amazon and Home Depot and you’re sure to find something inexpensive that fits your style—just remember to put the old shower head in your bathroom cabinet for replacing before you move out.

 Look, my colleagues have extolled the virtues of bidets time and time again on this blog, so I won’t rehash it here.
-Suffice to say if you haven’t upgraded yet, what are you doing with your life?
+Suffice to say if you haven’t upgraded yet, it’s time to hop on the bandwagon.

 When my wife and I first moved to San Diego, we rented an apartment that was well within our budget but was really outdated.
 With a little bit of research, we discovered that there’s a lot of changes you can do to your home that won’t be permanent.
 So, we put our toolbelts on and got into the fixer-upper spirit.